isomerpages/moe-dunmansec/_cca-programme/Performing Arts/Stage Arts Drama.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Performing%20Arts/arts_drama.jpg)

 StageArts Drama is led by Ms Angelina Tang, Ms Neeta Rajwani, Mrs Janice Tan, and Ms Nurril.
 Students are trained by Ms Fanny Kee.
-We train the members to live the spirit of performance, encompassing the following aims:
+<p style="text-align: justify;">We train the members to live the spirit of performance, encompassing the following aims:</p>

 *   We want to be confident in speaking;
 *   We want to express ourselves better;